- "Morning After Pill"

 EllaOne is an emergency contraceptive.
 It is taken within 120 hours (5 days) of unprotected sex or if the usual contraceptive method has failed.
 It is used to prevent pregnancy.

-EllaOne is the branded name for a morning after pill.
-There are two different morning-after pills available to buy - Levonelle and EllaOne.
-The active ingredient in EllaOne is ulipristal acetate.
+EllaOne is the branded name for a morning-after pill.
+There are two different morning-after pills available to buy - Levonelle and ellaOne.
+The active ingredient in the ellaOne pill is ulipristal acetate.
 Levonelle contains the active ingredient levonorgestrel.

-It will not prevent a pregnancy every time and is more effective if taken as soon as possible after unprotected sex.
+The ellaOne morning after pill will not prevent a pregnancy every time and it is more effective if taken as soon as possible after unprotected sex.

 Women are most fertile around the time their ovaries release an egg (ovulation) in the menstrual cycle.
 Ovulation usually occurs around 12 to 14 days before the next period starts.
 The chance of becoming pregnant after having unprotected sex is highest during this time.

 The natural hormone progesterone is necessary for ovulation to occur.
 EllaOne blocks the function of progesterone.
 This stops or delays the release of the egg meaning the sperm is unable to fertilise the egg.
 If ovulation has already occurred ellaOne may not be effective.

 EllaOne is an effective morning after pill if taken within 120 hours of unprotected sex.

 If unprotected sex has already occurred in the same menstrual cycle you may already be pregnant, meaning EllaOne will not work.
 If you suspect you may already be pregnant, please mention this when completing our online form.

 EllaOne does not protect against sexually transmitted infections (STIs).
 Using condoms every time you have sex is the best method for protection against STIs.